deepilla/gokismet/README.md

 }
 ```

-The [gitignore](.gitignore) file ensures that the config file is not accidentally committed to a public repo, exposing your private API key.
+Save `testconfig.json` to the main project directory and you should be good to go.
+A [gitignore](.gitignore) entry ensures that your private API key isn't accidentally committed to a public repo.

 ## Licensing

-Gokismet is available under an [MIT License](http://choosealicense.com/licenses/mit/).
+[MIT License](http://choosealicense.com/licenses/mit/).
 See the [LICENSE](LICENSE) file for details.